beneisenberg/pilgrims-path-ii/README.md

 - Every question needs exactly three wrong answers.
 - **Answer options must not give themselves away**: no ALL-CAPS emphasis inside options, and the correct answer must not be conspicuously longer than the decoys.
 Elaborate the wrong answers to match rather than trimming the right one into uselessness.
 - Timeline spacing is driven by `TL_PPY` (pixels per year); a wider date range needs a smaller value.

-The v1 repository contains an `UPDATING.md` handoff guide with the full schema reference; the notes above supersede it wherever the two differ.

 ---